-Effective broadband research empowers strategies and policies that help communities… using fact-based evidence.
+Effective broadband research empowers policies and initiatives that help communities … using empirical data to build buy-in.

-Much effort has been devoted to addressing broadband availability issues, including establishing regulatory policies and investment or funding programs.
-While this is needed, much less attention is typically given to ensuring that the full potential of broadband is realised for states or regions.
-While understanding the current state of broadband availability is essential, understanding the current state of how broadband is used as well as the needs and barriers for its use is equally essential.
+Much effort has been devoted to addressing broadband availability issues, including establishing regulatory policies, strategic plans, or funding programs.
+While this is needed, much less attention has been typically given to ensuring that the full potential of broadband is realized by communities and regions.
+Understanding the current state of broadband use is the fundamental demand driver of broadband.
+See how the State of Tennessee assessed their current state of broadband availability and use.

 What do you need to know?

-Through SNG’s research of best practices on broadband benchmarking around the globe as well of our years of experience in conducting such research, we have defined an extensive range of metrics to measure:
+Through SNG’s research of best practices on broadband benchmarking around the globe, as well of our years of experience in conducting current state of broadband assessments, we have defined the right metrics to make the right decisions:

 - Utilization – How citizens and businesses are currently using or plan to use broadband.